DrylandEcology/gridSTDF/README.md

 Application source code was written exclusively in R.

+The STDF is currently deployed as an API using the [plumber package](https://www.rplumber.io/).

 #### Dependencies
 Functionality for soil-water modeling relies on the R package: [rSOILWAT2](https://github.com/DrylandEcology/rSOILWAT2), a R plugin for the C based code of SOILWAT2.

 ### Deployment
-This app is containerized in (docker-compose)[https://docs.docker.com/compose/] and hosted on an AWS EC2 instance.
+This app is containerized in [docker-compose](https://docs.docker.com/compose/) and hosted on an AWS EC2 instance.

+Details about deployment are contained in the repository's [cloud formation script]('EC2_AmazonLinux_Docker.yml')